flapjack/flapjack.io/API.md

 <a id="post_notification_rules">&nbsp;</a>
 ### POST /notification_rules

-Create a new notification rule.
+Creates a new notification rule.

 **Example**
 ```bash